Low Rates &

 What Do Mortgage Lenders Consider a Bad Credit Score?

-Mortgage lenders typically consider any credit score under 620 as bad credit when evaluating loan applications.
-This range can vary slightly among lenders, but generally, scores below this threshold may result in higher interest rates or a denial of loan applications due to a poor credit score.
-Conventional loans require a minimum credit score of 620 and have waiting periods after a bankruptcy or foreclosure before a borrower can apply for a loan.
-Mortgage lenders assess applicants’ credit scores as a key factor in determining their eligibility for a mortgage loan, especially for individuals with bad credit, offering various loan options like FHA loans, VA loans, and USDA loans that accommodate lower credit scores.
+Mortgage lenders consider any credit score under 620 as bad credit when evaluating loan applications.
+This range can vary slightly among lenders, but generally, scores below 620 may result in higher interest rates or a loan denial due to bad credit.
+Conventional loans require 620 credit score and have waiting periods after a bankruptcy or foreclosure before a borrower can apply for a loan.
+Mortgage lenders look at credit scores as a major factor in determining eligibility for a mortgage loan especially for individuals with bad credit, offering various loan options like FHA loans, VA loans and USDA loans that accommodate lower credit scores.

-Our home loans for bad credit are specifically designed for individuals whose credit history might prevent them from obtaining conventional loan financing.
-We provide mortgage loans for borrower's looking to buy a house or refinance their existing home and take cash out to payoff other debts.
+Our home loans for bad credit are for individuals whose credit history won't qualify for conventional loan financing.
+We offer mortgage loans for borrowers looking to buy a house or refinance their existing home and take cash out to payoff other debts.
 Borrowers can qualify for these loans even if their credit history has any of the following:

 • Low Credit Scores.
 Minimum credit score as low as 500.